promregator/promregator/docs/outbound-authentication.md

 The OAuth2XSUAABasic Authentication scheme allows to set the following additional configuration options:

-* `tokenServiceURL` (mandatory for type OAuth2XSUAABasic): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
+* `tokenServiceURL` (mandatory): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
 * `client_id` (mandatory): specifies the client identifier which shall be used when authenticating at the OAuth2 server.
-* `client_secret` (mandatory for basic authentication): specifies the client secret which shall be used when authenticating at the OAuth2 server.
+* `client_secret` (mandatory): specifies the client secret which shall be used when authenticating at the OAuth2 server.
 * `scopes` (optional): specifies the scopes which shall be requested from the OAuth2 server during the call.
 If not specified, an empty string is assumed, which will suppress a dedicated request of scopes.
 Usually, OAuth2 servers then provide a JWT, which contains all scopes allowed for the set of credentials provided.

 Note that specifying the secret plain-text in the configuration file is highly discouraged due to security reasons.
 For an alternative solution, please refer to [this page](./passwords-in-config.md).